SSWConsulting/SSW.Rules.Content/rules/group-managed-service-account-gmsa/rule.md

 The final command could look like this:

-`New-ADServiceAccount -name gMSAAccount1 -DNSHostName gMSAAccount1.sydney.ssw.com.au -PrincipalsAllowedToRetrieveManagedPassword SSWSysAdmins –verbose`
+`New-ADServiceAccount -name gMSAAccount1 -DNSHostName gMSAAccount1.sydney.ssw.com.au -PrincipalsAllowedToRetrieveManagedPassword gMSAAccount1GroupWithComputerAccountsIn –verbose`

 ### Install a gMSA on the target server or workstation